luna/luna-rfcs/text/0000-luna-build.md

 - `build`: Builds the project.
 What is built for a given project and how it is determined can be found below.
 As part of this, any dependencies that are not installed will be downloaded and installed into the global package database for you, before being linked into your project sandbox.
+The `luna build` command can also be executed on a standalone file to produce an executable in the same directory.
-- `run [FLAGS]`: Builds the application if changes have been made, and then executes the resulting executable.
+- `run [PATH] [FLAGS]`: Builds the application if changes have been made, and then executes the resulting executable.
 Has a flag `--no-build` that can be passed if you do not want to update the executable with your changes.
+  `luna run` can also be executed on a provided file to directly interpret Luna code.
 - `test`: This will run all the tests contained within the `test/` directory.
 - `clean`: This command will remove any artefacts built from the project, including documentation, cached LIR and binaries.